cfernald/patina-dxe-core-qemu/README.md

    ```

 The [patina_debugger](https://github.com/OpenDevicePartnership/patina/blob/main/docs/src/dxe_core/debugging.md) is
-enabled by default on debug builds, but not release builds.
-It can be enabled on release builds by passing the
+built by default on debug builds, but not release builds.
+It can be built on release builds by passing the
-`enable_debugger` feature to the build, e.g. `cargo make q35-release --features enable_debugger`.
-The initial breakpoint
+`build_debugger` feature to the build, e.g. `cargo make q35-release --features build_debugger`.
+The debugger
-is disabled by default, passing the `initial_breakpoint` feature to the build will enable it.
+is disabled by default, passing the `enable_debugger` feature to the build will enable it.

 ## Size Comparison